T28 super-heavy tank: Surviving vehicle

 In 1974, the last prototype was discovered abandoned in a field at Fort Belvoir, Virginia.
 Camouflaged in the middle of some bushes, it is unknown where it spent the intervening 27 years.
 It is the sole remaining example of these tanks and was exhibited at the Patton Museum of Cavalry and Armor in Kentucky.
-In 2011, it was shipped to its new home at Fort Benning, Georgia.
+In 2011, it was shipped to its new home at U.S. Army Armor & Cavalry Collection, Fort Benning, Georgia.
 It was placed in the new Patton Park, which is a plot of 30 acres where nine of the tanks being stored at Fort Benning are now displayed.
 The vehicle was damaged in January 2017 during transit to another facility for external refurbishment when it broke loose from the M1070 HET carrying it.
 The transporter failed to negotiate a downhill slope and subsequent turn at a safe speed, causing the securing chains to break and allowing the T28 to slide off the trailer.
 Despite then rolling into a ditch, only minor repairable damage was sustained to two bogies.
 The outer track units had been removed.